BA Management Science and Information Systems Studies (MSISS)Projects

 The projects are real and students are expected to provide real solutions which are usable by the clients.
 The extent to which students achieve this is an important factor in determining their project grades and their final degree class.

-The Project winner of the IBM David Dier Memorial Prize for 2016 is:
+The Joint Project Winners of the IBM David Dier Memorial Prize for 2020 are:

 Benefits for Clients